Ivanhorod Einsatzgruppen photograph: Falsification allegations

 In response to the allegations, Tomaszewski and Tadeusz Mazur (one of the editors of 1939–1945.
 We have not forgotten) published another image from the same source in the Polish magazine Świat on 25 February.
 The second image depicted five armed men, one in civilian clothes and the other four in uniform, standing and looking at the camera over a pile of corpses.
-It bore several similarities to the better-known photograph, but lacked the "dramatic impact", according to Struk.
-The flat, barren terrain was identical; one of the men bore a strong resemblance to a soldier in the previous photograph; and the words "Ukraine 1942" had been written on the back of the image in the same handwriting.
-In the article, Tomaszewski described the DSZ as a supporter of the Third Reich and accused the paper of "revisionism".
+It bore several similarities to the better-known photograph but lacked "dramatic impact" according to Struk.
+The flat, barren terrain was identical; one of the men bore a strong resemblance to a German serviceman in the previous photograph; and the words "Ukraine 1942" had been written on the back of the image in the same handwriting.
+In the article, Tomaszewski denounced the DSZ as apologists for Nazi Germany and accused the newspaper of historical revisionism.

-The allegations continued to be recirculated in the West German press for more than two years, in what Tomaszewski described as a "press war".
+The allegations continued to be recirculated in the West German press for more than two years in what Tomaszewski described as a "press war".
 The Polish government was concerned about a potential diplomatic incident if the image was in fact a falsification, and they sent officials to Tomaszewski's home to inspect the image.
-In 1965, Der Spiegel published a letter from Kurt Vieweg, a former member of a German police battalion stationed in Norway, and he confirmed that the weapons and uniforms matched those used by his unit and those of the Einsatzgruppen.
+In 1965, Der Spiegel published a letter from Kurt Vieweg, a veteran of an Order Police battalion stationed in German-occupied Norway who confirmed that the weapons and uniforms matched those used by his unit and Einsatzgruppen personnel.